swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/index.md

 clients or servers to implement their business logic.
 Doing this can become tedious; especially when the APIs of the various services are not interoping nicely with each other.
-This library tries to solve this issue by providing a ``Service`` protocol that services should implement and an orchestrator, the ``ServiceRunner``, that handles running the various services.
+This library tries to solve this issue by providing a ``Service`` protocol that services should implement and an orchestrator, the ``ServiceGroup``, that handles running the various services.

 This library is fully based on Swift Structured Concurrency which allows it to